 “Like to the parrot my master keeps, and fowl it be,” sayt Nero.

-William Shakespeare’s narrative poem Venus and Adonis was published some time after 18 April 1593 when it was entered in the Register at Stationer’s Hall – his first appearance in print.
-His name is not on the cover, but beneath the dedication.
+The narrative poem Venus and Adonis was published some time after 18 April 1593 when it was entered in the Register at Stationer’s Hall.
+William Shakespeare’s name is not on the cover, but beneath the dedication.
+His first appearance in print.

 It was a bestseller, and said to be very popular with the younger sort.
-As Shakespeare’s Adonis sounds so young (a major change from Ovid’s version where Venus and Adonis are, briefly, a couple), modern readers are more likely to share the queen cats’ opinion.
-But that wouldn’t have been how a lot of Elizabethans read it.
+Because Shakespeare’s Adonis sounds so young (a major change from Ovid’s version where Venus and Adonis are, briefly, a couple), modern readers are more likely to share the queen cats’ opinion.
+But that wouldn’t have been how most Elizabethans read it.